Fine Art

 References

-* Proceedings of the Academy of Natural Sciences of Philadelphia 11["1859"] p.175
+Proceedings of the Academy of Natural Sciences of Philadelphia 11["1859"] p.175

 Vernacular names

-Česky: Pižmovka konžská
+čeština: Pižmovka konžská

 English: Hartlaub's Duck

-Français: Ptéronette de Hartlaub
+français: Ptéronette de Hartlaub

 Nederlands: Hartlaubs eend

-The Hartlaub's Duck (Pteronetta hartlaubii) is a dark chestnut-coloured duck of African forests.
+Hartlaub's duck (Pteronetta hartlaubii) is a dark chestnut-coloured duck of African forests.
 Formerly included in the paraphyletic "perching duck" assemblage, it was later moved to the dabbling duck assemblage.[2]
 However, it is fairly distinct from the "typical" dabbling ducks, and is placed in the monotypic genus Pteronetta to reflect this.

-Analysis of mtDNA sequences of the cytochrome b and NADH dehydrogenase subunit 2 genes suggests that it belongs into a very distinct clade—possibly a subfamily of its own—together with the Blue-winged Goose, another African species of waterfowl with uncertain affinities.[3]
+Analysis of mtDNA sequences of the cytochrome b and NADH dehydrogenase subunit 2 genes suggests that it belongs into a very distinct clade—possibly a subfamily of its own—together with the blue-winged goose, another African species of waterfowl with uncertain affinities.[3]

 This bird is named after the German naturalist Gustav Hartlaub.[5]